cogxen/learn/pages/challenges/leetcode/sql/185-department-top-three-salaries.md

 ---
 title: 185.
-Department Top Three Salaries | Challenges | Cogxen
+Department Top Three Salaries
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta